 “Hi, this is a message from the NHS to confirm your identity please reply with Y followed by your year of birth.”

-In Knoxville, Tenn., one woman received several texts from contacts who appeared to be friends letting her know that she qualified for a $50,000 federal grant – she just had to pay $500 to get it.
+Another smishing example: In Knoxville, Tenn., one woman received several texts from contacts who appeared to be friends letting her know that she qualified for a $50,000 federal grant – she just had to pay $500 to get it.

-And in Shreveport, La., scammers posed as a local pastor collecting gift cards for patients.
+In Shreveport, La., scammers posed as a local pastor collecting gift cards for patients.

-Text scams can take many forms, but generally, the message may ask you to provide some form of information either by tapping on a link or texting it back.
+Smishing text messages can take many forms, but generally, the message may ask you to provide some form of information either by tapping on a link or texting it back.
 The sender may claim to be your bank, a government agency or even a friend.
 And more than likely, the tone of the message will be urgent, asking for your immediate action.
 The sender may even threaten a consequence, such as missing a good deal or losing access to an important account.

 A few other common red flags are:

 - Messages using unnatural language